airnub/speckit-internal/README.md

 - **Settings (S)**: edit every option in `~/.config/spec-studio/config.json` (AI/analytics toggles, provider/model, API keys & tokens, model lists, repo paths, workspaces).
 - **Enterprise-safe**: **AI OFF** and **Analytics OFF** by default.

+### Why it matters

+- **One source of truth at any scale** — distributed squads rely on the same living specification bundle, so onboarding, reviews, and compliance checks stay aligned no matter how many repos you operate.
+Product and platform changes point back to that single narrative instead of scattered docs.
+- **Stack-flexible planning** — when architecture or framework choices shift—say, React today and Next.js tomorrow—you refine the implementation plan while the core requirements remain steady.
+Specs describe intent, so they survive tool migrations and keep engineers unblocked.
+- **Requirements tracked like code** — every requirement lives alongside the source in git, complete with history, diffs, and review workflows.
+Traceability stops being a spreadsheet exercise because updates ride through normal pull requests.
+- **Full-context AI assistance** — the agent can reference the entire specification, recent diffs, and surrounding artifacts rather than a single prompt.
+That richer context produces proposals that respect constraints your team already agreed to.

 ## Quick start
 ```bash
 # Install pnpm via Corepack (Node 18+ ships with it)